The cephalopod

 Do I sense skepticism?

-Not many, actually.
+Not many.
 Sandy does it every single time.
-Well, if she’s hungry at least.
+When she’s hungry at least.
 And it’s not just Sandy either.
-Sally, Sandra, Cantor, Cain, they’re all able to do it.
-Some of the octopuses are a bit quicker than others, of course.
+Sally, Sandra, Cantor, Cain.
+Some of them are a bit quicker than others, of course.
 But they all get it in the end.

-Hmm, still, I’d like to see this quote-unquote intelligent behavior replicated in a different lab.
+Still I’d like to see this behavior replicated in a different lab.
 I hope you don’t mind my skepticism, but so far all I’ve seen is this one video.
 And frankly I find it a little too incredible.
 Tool use?
 Observational learning?
-Do you really believe that an octopus can do all that?
+Do you really believe an octopus can do all that?

 Why don’t you try it in your own lab then?
-See how your own octopuses do.
+See how your own animals do.

 Perhaps I will.